Functions

 considered a face

 special integer type OffsetInteger{-1, TF} is converted to Int.
-If the intput is already of the right type this function leaves the input unchanged.
+If the input is already of the right type this function leaves the input unchanged.

 topoints